Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's moderate complexity, rich annotations, and complete schema coverage, the description provides good contextual completeness.
-It explains the demonstration purpose, language support, multi-transaction handling, and confidence scores.
-The main gap is the lack of output schema, but the description compensates by mentioning what the tool returns (structured transactions with confidence scores).
+Given the tool's moderate complexity, rich annotations, and 100% schema coverage, the description is largely complete.
+It covers purpose, usage, behavioral context, and examples.
+The main gap is the lack of output schema, but the description partially compensates by mentioning structured transactions with confidence scores.
+It could be more explicit about output format.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.